-Some of the Blue Spruce Routes will also be exempt from the CPDLC mandate.
+For Aircraft that are not equipped with Data Link and the require LOA A056, some of the Blue Spruce Routes will also be exempt from the CPDLC mandate.
 You only need FAA LOA B036 for Dual or Triple LRNS and LOA B054 for a single LRNS plus normal short-range navigation equipment (VOR, DME, ADF) to fly these, plus your LOA B039 NAT-HLA approval.
 When the next phase of the datalink mandate takes effect in Jan 2020, there will be a corridor of airspace between Canada and Iceland (the same area as the current Blue Spruce Routes) which will remain open for aircraft not equipped with CPDLC.

 Note: ADS-B is required over Greenland in the area shown below, north of a line from: GUNPA – 61N007W – 6040N010W – RATSU – 61N020W – 63N030W – 62N040W – 61N050W – SAVRY.
 The southerly Blue Spruce Route between Canada and Iceland does not enter this area.

-With these upcoming changes in 2020 — as well as the onslaught of change that 2019 brought to pilots and operators traversing the great expanses of the North Atlantic — we thought it would be a good time to bring some new NAT guides and charts to you!
+With these new changes in 2020 — as well as the onslaught of change that 2019 brought to pilots and operators traversing the great expanses of the North Atlantic — we thought it would be a good time to bring some new NAT guides and charts to you!
 So to figure out where you are welcome on the NAT, depending on what equipment and training you have, check out our full guides here.